 On Friday, March 27, 2020, the Coronavirus Aid, Relief and Economic Security (CARES) Act, a $2 trillion relief package, was signed into law.
-The CARES Act has provided funding to colleges and universities to assist students during the global crisis.
+The CARES Act provided funding to colleges and universities to assist students during the global crisis.
 On April 13, 2020 St. Louis Community College (STLCC) signed and returned to the Department of Education the Certification and Agreement committing intent to use no less than 50% of the funds received under Section 18004(a)(1) of the CARES Act to provide Emergency Financial Aid Grants to students.
 As a result, on April 24, 2020 STLCC received $4,363,632 in student aid funding to assist students to cover the cost of expenses incurred as a result of COVID-19.
 STLCC received another $4,363,632 for institutional support and has chosen to make all of these funds from the CARES Act available for grants to students.
 On September 28, 2020, STLCC received $435,090 in CARES Act funding through the Department of Education’s Strengthening Institutions Program and made those funds available for student aid as well.
-There were 16,404 awards made to students with this funding.

-St. Louis Community College has utilized the grant funds in two ways students with need will receive emergency grant funding and will also use a portion of the funds to assist students with previous balances.
+St. Louis Community College continues to utilize the grant funds in two ways students with need will receive emergency grant funding and will also use a portion of the funds to assist students with previous balances.

-The institution is automatically awarded $1,000 to all students who are attending the Summer 2021 semester who have a FAFSA on file with an EFC of 0-5301, we consider this group students that we can identify with high need.
-All other students are able to self-identify their need through our online application at https://stlcc.academicworks.com/opportunities/3103
+The institution is automatically awarded $2,000 to all students who are attending the Fall 2021 semester who have a FAFSA on file with an EFC of 0-5301, we consider this group students that we can identify with high need.
+All other students are able to self-identify their need through our online application at https://stlcc.academicworks.com/opportunities/3103.

 Any expense the student has incurred because of the disruption of campus operations due to COVID-19 which includes but is not limited to:

 - Tuition/Course Supplies